Canadiens 4, Maple Leafs 1

-One team protected its No. 1 goalie by giving him the night off.
-The other team played its No. 1 goalie and his teammates took the night off.
+One team protected its number one goalie by giving him the night off.
+The other team played its number one goalie and his teammates took the night off.

 The Montréal Canadiens, with backup Peter Budaj between the pipes and starter Carey Price on the bench, thoroughly dominated the Toronto Maple Leafs, handing James Reimer a 4-1 loss Saturday before the largest crowd of the season at Air Canada Centre, 19,730.

 Depending on the outcome Sunday in a game between the Boston Bruins and Ottawa Senators, the Maple Leafs will face either the Canadiens or Bruins in the opening round of the Stanley Cup Playoffs.

 The Maple Leafs and Canadiens have met 13 times in the postseason dating to a two-game total-goal series in 1925, with Montréal winning seven and Toronto six.
 The last time the teams met was in 1979, when the Canadiens swept the Maple Leafs in the quarterfinals.

 When Montréal traveled to Toronto two weeks ago, Price was the starter and was lit up for three goals on four shots before being replaced in what turned out to be a 5-1 loss.
 Knowing they might play Toronto in the first round, the Canadiens opted to rest Price on Saturday.
 It would not be a good thing to go up against a playoff opponent that manhandled your starting goalie in back-to-back games.

 Budaj had a rather easy night of it as the Canadiens outshot the Maple Leafs 28-17, including 11-1 in the second period.
 At the other end, Reimer was pulled after Toronto fell behind 4-1 and replaced by Ben Scrivens.